openebs-archive/openebs-docs/docs/prerequisites.md

 **Enable the iSCSI module**

-If iSCSI service is disabled on the Node, You may have to enable the service using the following commands.
+If iSCSI service is disabled on the Node, You should enable the service using the following commands.

 ```
 sudo ros s enable open-iscsi